lrbuechner/trace-survey/README.md

 This is a component of a larger project to create a robust outlier detection algorithm for fixed-income transactions in FINRAS's Trade Reporting and Compliance Engine (TRACE).
 This survey was created to have professional financiers / researchers classify anomalies in time series data in order to have test data upon which to optimize our algorithms paramaters.

 This version of the survey is from it's early stages, prior to connecting to a PostgresSQL database.
-You can preview it [here](https://trace-survey.herokuapp.com/).

 ## Comments